Bahai Gardens is probably the most popular attraction in Haifa. And that is for a good reason. They are gorgeous. Let’s

 After a two minute walk, I have reached Shnayim-November St. 2.
 There you can find another viewpoint sign.
 If you follow that sign, then you will enter the Sculptures Garden in Haifa.

 At The Ursula Malbin Sculptures Garden

 Sculptures Garden is a small garden that presents 29 bronze statues all made by Ursula Malbin.
 Ursula donated the money for the garden and donated all sculptures as well.
 And even after one of the sculptures were stolen, she replaced it with another one from her private collection.

-Though I do not remember seeing signs on spot, some sites say that Sculptures Garden in Haifa is closed at night.
+Though I do not remember seeing signs on the spot, some sites say that Sculptures Garden in Haifa is closed at night.
 So if you are planning to visit it, do it before 6 pm.